Urban Warfare Course

 - Some baskets are used for two holes.

 - Some tee areas are hard to find and/or missing.
-Needs tee signs.
+The tee signs do help though.

 - The park had a stong odor about it (like manure) mostly around the perimiter.